It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 And I think that is important simply because our country is ridiculed and laughed at by other countries because even though we're a great nation, they look at us and say, look, these people can't do anything as a whole.

-How are they gonna lead our world if they can't leave their country?
+How are they going to lead our world if they can't lead their country?

-But do you know why America the main reason America is hated?
+But do you know why America, the main reason America is hated for, for state, for, go ahead, I'm sorry.

-I'm not saying I won't say that I will, no.
+No, I'm saying I won't say that I will know.

 Okay.